 Professional standards require disclosure about the fair value for all financial instruments, whether or not recognized, for financial statement purposes.
 Disclosures about fair value of financial instruments are based on pertinent information available to management as of April 30, 2019 and 2018.
-Accordingly, the estimates presented in these financial statements are not necessarily indicative of the amounts that could be realized on disposition of the financial instruments.
-Management has estimated that the fair values of cash, accounts receivable, accounts payable, accrued expenses and short-term borrowings to be approximately their respective carrying values reported in these financial statements because of their short maturities.
+Accordingly, the estimates presented in these consolidated financial statements are not necessarily indicative of the amounts that could be realized on disposition of the financial instruments.
+Management has estimated that the fair values of cash, accounts receivable, accounts payable, accrued expenses and short-term borrowings to be approximately their respective carrying values reported in these consolidated financial statements.